kognifai/Galore/SDK-documentation/Pipeline Operations.md

 tosampleset
 -------------

-convert a list of doublesevents to a sampleset.
-The offset of the sampleset will always be the unix time of the first event in the list.
-The samplerate will be the inverse of the total hours in the output interval (of the input).
+converts a list of doublesevents to a sample set.
+The offset of the sample set can always be the unix time of the first event in the list.
+The samplerate must be the inverse of the total hours in the output interval (of the input).
 For example day data, the samplerate will be 1.0/24.

 Parameters

--   uselasttime, if set this flag will use the last event time to set the time of the output sampleset, otherwise use the first one.
+-   uselasttime, if set this flag must use the last event time to set the time of the output sampleset, otherwise use the first one.

 Example: